pwasem/ui5-task-babel/README.md

 You can learn more about babel config files [here](https://babeljs.io/docs/en/config-files).

 ### Usage
-Simply run `ui5 build` to transpile your code during the build.
+Simply run e.g. `ui5 build --clean-dest --all` to transpile your code during the build.
+Make sure to pass option `--all` to include all project dependencies into the build process.

 ### Additional configuration